 You have several options for retirement plans as a business owner and in most cases, your taxable income is reduced by contributions to these plans.
 In general, you would like to choose a plan with the highest contribution limit for your case.

-Conclusively, an individual 401(k) plan will allow for the largest contribution and also individual 401(k) plans allow for Roth contributions but this may not be available at all brokerage firms.
+Conclusively, an individual 401(k) plan will allow for the largest contribution and also individual 401(k) plans allow for Roth contributions, but this may not be available at all brokerage firms.

 However, the simplicity you have in SIMPLE IRAs and SEP IRAs can at times make them be the best choice for you.
+If you have specific questions about how these plans (or others) can help your business goals, don’t hesitate to reach out and schedule a call.